 With our day-to-day world looking very different right now, navigating your diet can be especially challenging.
-For one, food options are often limited at the grocery store, making it harder to find alternatives for foods you may have been interested in eliminating from your diet (plus, going to the grocery store in the first place is probably not the convenient experience it was before).
+For one, going to the grocery store probably isn't the easy experience it was before, with reduced store hours and long lines making it a bit more difficult to shop for alternatives to foods you may have been interested in eliminating from your diet.
 Also, main meals of the day which were once provided at school or work are now prepared at home—requiring more careful planning of food purchases.

 The silver lining is that—for many of us—the extra time spent at home sparks the motivation to learn more about how food affects us, or even to start a two-part elimination diet to discover food sensitivities.
 Now that you might be enjoying all your meals at home—instead of frequently eating out, for example—there's a good opportunity to switch up parts of your diet so you're focused on eating foods that make you feel good (instead of giving you symptoms like headaches or digestive issues).
 Trying new recipes can be a great (and delicious) use of newly-discovered spare time you might have at home.